 This next meeting will occur in your home.
 A member of the TFC team will work with you and your TFC teammate (thought we forgot about them didn’t you?
-Not a chance – they’re there for you start to finish) on what forms BCC and the State of Maryland needs filled out.
+Not a chance – they’re there for you from start to finish) on what forms need to be filled out for BCC and the State of Maryland.

 Step 6: Safe Home Study

 Once you have got this far you are really on your way!

 You’ll be introduced to a new person on your journey at this stage – the licensed social worker who will be completing your SAFE home study.

 The report they ultimately produce is a critical component of your application to the State of Maryland to become a Treatment Foster Care or respite care parent.

 The SAFE home study process involves around six visits to your home and time spent talking to you and any members of your household.
 During this stage, we’ll also be finishing up any background checks, other state-mandated paperwork, and reference checks that will accompany your final application.